Old New-Gate Prison: Tourist attraction

 Today, Old New-Gate Prison is open for visitors typically between the months of May and October with events usually being held the months of September and October.
 The site features a large wooden pillory (often referred to as stocks) outside of the buildings entrance, allowing those visiting the opportunity to take a memorable photo.

-Visitors are able to freely tour the prison courtyard or take a guided tour provided by museum staff.
-A guided tour of underground copper mine is offered, taking visitors through the mine as low as 75 feet below ground, with the shortest tunnel being 4 feet high.
-The Connecticut state website provides potential visitors with a description of the conditions to be expected and the terrain involved in touring the copper mine such as that the mine is not accessible to wheelchairs, strollers, or walkers and involves multiple sets of metal stairs leading down to the mine.
+Visitors are able to explore the prison courtyard, or they can take a guided tour provided by museum staff.
+A guided tour of the underground copper mine is offered, taking visitors through the mine.
+The underground tour involves traversing as low as 75 feet below ground, and includes tunnels as short as 4 feet high.
+The Connecticut state website provides potential visitors with a description of the conditions and terrain to be expected (such as not being accessible to wheelchairs, strollers, or walkers and involves multiple sets of metal stairs leading down to the mine).
 A virtual tour of the underground mine is also available.